Igor Butman: Move to the United States

-After Butman immigrated to America in 1987, he went on to major in Performance and Composition at Berklee College of Music in Massachusetts.
+After Butman emigrated to America in 1987, he went on to major in Performance and Composition at Berklee College of Music in Massachusetts.
 While still in the U.S.S.R., Butman was invited to play with touring American musicians, including Dave Brubeck, Chick Corea, Pat Metheny, Gary Burton, Louis Bellson and Grover Washington Jr. Butman appeared as Grover's special guest in concerts at Chautauqua, New York, the Berklee Center in Boston and at Great Woods Center in Mansfield, Massachusetts.
 He is featured on Grover Washington Jr.'s Columbia release Then and Now (1988) soloing on "Stolen Moments", "Stella By Starlight" and Butman's own composition "French Connections".

 In Boston, Butman led his own group with Rachel Z. at Boston's leading Jazz club, The Regattabar, and has been featured soloist with the Billy Taylor Quartet, the Walter Davis Jr. Quartet and the Monty Alexander Quintet.
 He appeared on "The Today Show", "Good Morning America" and numerous other international programs.
 Moving to New York in 1989, Butman worked with The Lionel Hampton Orchestra.
 In 1992, Butman recorded with actor/musician Michael Moriarty's Quintet the album Live at the Fat Tuesday's on DRG Records.
-In 1993, he released his solo album Falling Out mostly with his own composition, which featured Eddie Gomez on bass, Lyle Mays on piano and Marvin "Smitty" Smith on drums.
+In 1993, he released his solo album Falling Out mostly with his own compositions, which featured Eddie Gomez on bass, Lyle Mays on piano and Marvin "Smitty" Smith on drums.
 Next year Butman collaborated with Partners in Time, joined by Gary Burton, in the recording of their album Equinost (Intersound).

 When Wynton Marsalis performed in Russia in 1998, he invited Butman to be a guest soloist with the Lincoln Center Jazz Orchestra.
-Next year Marsalis was a featured guest with the Igor Butman Big Band at Le Club.
-On September 18 and 20, 2003 Jazz at Lincoln Center opened its 2003-04 season with a special collaboration between the renowned Lincoln Center Jazz Orchestra and the Igor Butman Big Band.
+In 1999, when the Igor Butman Big Band was formed Marsalis was a featured guest with them at Le Club.
+On 18 and 20 September 2003 Jazz at Lincoln Center opened its 2003–04 season with a special collaboration between the renowned Lincoln Center Jazz Orchestra and the Igor Butman Big Band.
 Two big bands on one stage occasionally played at the same time, but more often passed the music back and forth in an interview with Jazz Times magazine, Marsalis said of Butman, "I love Igor's Butman playing and I love him personally.
 He has a great feeling for the music and for people and he's phenomenal musician.
 Igor Butman is my main man!"